Top 12 best happy hours & drink specials in Las Vegas (Vegas Hacks)

 10. Cabo Wabo Cantina at Miracle Mile Shops – Mon-Fri from 3-5 p.m.
 Half-off regular margaritas, red or white sangria, draft beers and select appetizers. $21 for 50-oz margarita or sangria.

-Peppermill Fireside Lounge on the Strip between Wynne & Riviera.
-3pm – 6pm.
-Special pricing on well drinks, select beers, and house wines.
+12. Peppermill Fireside Lounge on the Strip between Wynne & Riviera.
+From 3pm – 6pm, Peppermill has special pricing on well drinks, select beers, and house wines.
 This is an old-school Vegas lounge that gets rave reviews and is popular with employees & entertainers who work on the street and locals.

 BONUS TIP #1: The cheapest way to drink on the Strip is to bring a backpack cooler and load it up with $1 beers from one of the many stores on the Strip (drug stores are usually cheaper than liquor stores) or just buy a beer whenever you pass a drug store.
 It is okay to have open liquor and drink it on the Strip as long as you don’t have a glass container.
-Click here to see our other blog post about the Top 10 things you probably didn’t know about Las Vegas.
+Click here to see our other blog post about the Top 10 things you need to know about Las Vegas.

-BONUS TIP #2: Some smaller casinos and some that are slightly off-Strip, including Slots-a-Fun at Circus Circus, Casino Royale ($3 beers and hotdogs) and Cromwell ($5 for 3 chili dogs and a soda) have cheap prices on food and drinks all day.
-The Stage Door Casino behind the Flamingo is considered somewhat of a “dive bar” by some, but some people love the colourful characters, cheap food (like $2 quarter-pound hotdogs), and cheap drinks (such as $1 beers) there.
+BONUS TIP #2: Some smaller casinos and some that are slightly off-Strip, including Slots-a-Fun at Circus Circus ($1 hotdogs and draft beer), Casino Royale ($3 beers and hotdogs) and Cromwell ($5 for 3 chili dogs and a soda) have cheap prices on food and drinks all day.
+The Stage Door Casino behind the Flamingo is considered somewhat of a “dive bar” by some (they even call themselves a dive bar on their website), but some people love the colourful characters, cheap food (like $2 quarter-pound hotdogs), and cheap drinks (such as $1 beers) there.
 The same goes for some casinos and restaurants on Fremont Street.
 Try the $2 hot dogs and $0.99 famous shrimp cocktails at Lanai Deli at the Fremont Hotel or the $9 prime rib dinner at Tony Roma’s from 4:30 to 6 PM.